History of the New Orleans Saints: 2009: The Road to Super Bowl XLIV

 The Super Bowl was played in Miami against the Colts, who had won Super Bowl XLI there three years earlier.
 Indianapolis jumped out to a 10–0 lead by the end of the 1st quarter.
 The Saints were unable to score a touchdown in the first half, and instead settled for two long Hartley field goals, making the score 10–6 at halftime.
 The 3rd quarter opened with New Orleans executing a surprise onside kick, and both teams got into an argument over who got hold of the ball.

 The Saints were ultimately ruled to have recovered it.
 A screen pass by Drew Brees to running back Pierre Thomas was good for a touchdown, giving the Saints a 13–10 lead, their first of the game.
 After another Colts touchdown, Hartley kicked another field goal to make it a 17–16 game.
 The Saints regained the lead with 5:42 remaining in the 4th quarter; a 2-yard touchdown pass from Brees to tight end Jeremy Shockey, followed by a two-point conversion by Lance Moore, made it a 24–17 Saints lead.
 On the Colts' ensuing drive, quarterback Peyton Manning was intercepted by Tracy Porter, who returned it 74 yards for the game-clinching touchdown.
 A strong defensive effort by New Orleans halted the Colts' attempt at another scoring drive, and the game ended 31–17.

-The Saints had finally won a championship after decades of futility, sending the city of New Orleans, and the region, into wild celebrations.
+The Saints had finally won a championship sending the city of New Orleans, and the region, into celebration.